 Data for Decisions to Expand Nutrition Transformation (DataDENT)

-Data for Decisions to Expand Nutrition Transformation (DataDENT) is a four-year initiative (2017-2021) that aims to transform the availability and use of nutrition data by addressing gaps in nutrition measurement and advocating for stronger nutrition data systems.
+Data for Decisions to Expand Nutrition Transformation (DataDENT) is a five-year initiative (2017-2022) that aims to transform the availability and use of nutrition data by addressing gaps in nutrition measurement and advocating for stronger nutrition data systems.

 In contexts with a high burden of undernutrition, there has been an expansion of investments to strengthen multi-sectorial actions for nutrition.
-Monitoring progress towards achieving nutrition targets requires high-quality and relevant data.
-Nutrition data systems are fragmented and incomplete in many low- and middle-income countries.
-As a result, it is challenging for governments, development partners, and other nutrition stakeholders to access and use data to assess progress and appropriately allocate resources.
+However, nutrition data systems are fragmented and incomplete in many countries.
+This makes it difficult for governments, development partners, and other nutrition stakeholders to access and use data to define priorities, monitor efforts, and allocate resources.

-DataDENT is implemented by the Institute for International Programs (IIP), the International Food Policy Research Institute (IFPRI), and Results for Development Institute (R4D).
-IIP oversees day-to-day management of the project.
+DataDENT is led by the Institute for International Programs (IIP) and partners closely with the International Food Policy Research Institute (IFPRI), and Results for Development Institute (R4D).